Some Syrian refugees arrive in Chicago at last

 Baraa, left, a Syrian refugee, was greeted at O'Hare Tuesday night by her family and American sponsors.

-On Tuesday night, after a three-year wait in a refugee camp, prolonged by ten days by President Donald Trump's executive order that temporarily banned entry to the United States to refugees and nationals of seven mostly-Islamic countries, three Syrian refugees, Baraa, Abdulmajeed, and their 16-month-old daughter finally arrived in Chicago.
-Their flight landed on schedule, at 5:50 PM, and they cleared customs just before 7.
+On Tuesday night, after a three-year wait in a refugee camp, prolonged by ten days by President Donald Trump's executive order that temporarily banned entry to the United States to refugees and nationals of seven mostly Islamic countries, three Syrian refugees, Baraa, Abdulmajeed, and their 16-month-old daughter finally arrived in Chicago.
+Their flight landed on schedule, at 5:50 PM, and they cleared customs just before 7 PM.
 Baraa's parents and siblings were waiting for them; the hugging started even before they'd cleared the barrier that blocked the door to customs.

 "I am in the place of dreams!"
 Abdulmajeed said through an Arabic translator after they emerged from customs.
 "I have hope for my daughter now."